The Hurricane Rainband and Intensity Change Experiment: Background

 RAINEX’s main purpose was to accomplish this task via studying the fluctuations of storm intensity as they are influenced by interactions between the eye, eyewalls, and rainbands of a tropical cyclone.
 Previously, tropical cyclone intensity forecasting was heavily based on sea surface temperature and upper-atmosphere dynamics.
 These factors are useful in predicting the maximum potential of a tropical cyclone.
 However, since the intensity of a storm undergoes large daily fluctuations, the maximum possible intensity of a cyclone is usually not reached.

 Hurricane structure

-Most hurricanes exhibit a definitive eyewall and spiral rainbands outside of the eye.
-These spiral rainbands were known to be complex structures that possess deep convective cores enmeshed in low altitude precipitative clouds.
+Most hurricanes exhibit a definitive eyewall and spiral rain bands outside of the eye.
+These spiral rain bands were known to be complex structures that possess deep convective cores enmeshed in low altitude precipitative clouds.

 The eye or core of a tropical cyclone is characterized by low pressure which causes warm air to spiral upward and rise into the atmosphere.
 A tropical cyclone usually develops a distinct eye when the maximum sustained winds of the storm reach and exceed 74 mph.
 A well-formed eye is a good indicator of overall intensity due to an increase in rotational velocity when the distance between the moving particles and the center of the vortex is decreased.
 The angular momentum associated with the tropical cyclone can explain this phenomenon.